Consensys/doc.teku/docs/get-started/connect/testnet.md

 :::

-Generate validator keys for one or more validators using the [Goerli Staking Launchpad](https://goerli.launchpad.ethereum.org/).
+Generate validator keys for one or more validators using the [Holesky Staking Launchpad](https://holesky.launchpad.ethereum.org/).

 Remember the passwords that you use to create the validator keys, because you need them to [create the validator password files](#create-a-password-file-for-each-validator-key).